ros2/ros2_documentation/source/Tutorials/Tf2/Writing-A-Tf2-Static-Broadcaster-Cpp.rst

   <maintainer email="you@email.com">Your Name</maintainer>
   <license>Apache License 2.0</license>

-After the lines above, add the following dependencies corresponding to your node’s import statements:
+After the lines above, add the following dependencies corresponding to your node’s include statements:

 .. code-block:: xml